A Kestrel for a Knave: Plot

 South Yorkshire, the 1960s.
-In the opening pages of the book, we see Billy and his half-brother Jud sleeping in the same bed in a troubled household.
+In the opening pages of the book, we see 15 year old Billy and his older half-brother Jud sleeping in the same bed in a troubled household.
 Billy tries to encourage Jud to get up to go to work, but Jud only responds by punching him.
 Soon afterwards, Billy attempts to leave for his paper round, only to discover that Jud has stolen his bicycle.
 As a result, Billy is late and has to deliver the newspapers on foot.

-There is a flashback to several months before, when Billy returns home to find a man whom he does not recognize leaving his house.
+There is a flashback to several months before, when Billy returns home to find a man whom he does not recognise leaving his house.
 He asks his mother and finds out he is a man she had come home with the night before.
 It becomes obvious that Billy's father is absent.
 His mother then tells him to go to the shop to get some cigarettes, but he instead steals a book from the local bookshop and returns home to read it.
 Jud comes back drunk from a night out.
 Still in flashback, the next scene takes place at a farm.
 Billy sees a kestrel's nest and approaches it.
 Billy is then approached by the farmer and his daughter.
-At first, the farmer tells Billy to "bugger off" but when he realizes that Billy was looking for a kestrel, he soon takes an interest.
+At first, the farmer tells Billy to "bugger off" but when he realises that Billy was looking for a kestrel, he soon takes an interest.
 The flashback ends.

 Later on in the day, Billy is at school, where Mr Crossley is taking the register.
 After the name Fisher, Billy shouts out 'German Bight', inadvertently causing the teacher to make a mistake.
 The class then proceeds to the hall for an assembly run by the strict head teacher, Mr Gryce.
 During the Lord's Prayer, Billy starts to daydream, and after the prayer has finished, Billy remains standing after the rest of the people in the hall have sat down.
 Billy is told to report to Gryce's room after assembly.
 Billy goes to Gryce and gets caned.
 He then goes to a class with Mr Farthing, who is discussing 'Fact and Fiction'.
 One of the pupils, Anderson, tells a story about tadpoles.
 Then Billy is told to tell a story, and tells a story about his kestrel.
 Mr Farthing takes an interest.
 The class then has to write a tall story, and Billy writes about a day when his father comes back home and Jud leaves to join the army.
-After the lesson, Billy gets into a fight with a boy called MacDowall, which is eventually broken up and warned by Mr. Farthing.
+After the lesson, Billy gets into a fight with a boy called MacDowall which is eventually broken up, and is warned by Mr. Farthing.